awsdocs/aws-panorama-developer-guide/docs-source/appliance-manage.md

 If you are done working with an appliance, you can use the AWS Panorama console to deregister it and delete the associated AWS IoT resources\.

-When you delete an appliance from the AWS Panorama service, data on the appliance is not deleted automatically\.
-This data includes applications, camera information, the appliance certificate, network configuration, and logs\.
-You can remove [applications](appliance-applications.md) from the device prior to deregistering it, or reset the device to its factory state\.

 **To delete an appliance**

 1. Open the AWS Panorama console [Devices page](https://console.aws.amazon.com/panorama/home#devices)\.

-1. Choose the appliance\.
+1. Choose the appliance's name\.

 1. Choose **Delete**\.

 1. Enter the appliance's name and choose **Delete**\.

+When you delete an appliance from the AWS Panorama service, data on the appliance is not deleted automatically\.
+A deregistered appliance can't connect to AWS services and can't be registered again until it is reset\.

+## Reboot an appliance<a name="appliance-manage-reboot"></a>

+You can reboot an appliance remotely\.

+**To reboot an appliance**

+1. Open the AWS Panorama console [Devices page](https://console.aws.amazon.com/panorama/home#devices)\.

+1. Choose the appliance's name\.

+1. Choose **Reboot**\.

+The console sends a message to the appliance to reboot it\.
+To receive the signal, the appliance must be able to connect to AWS IoT\.
+To reboot an appliance with the AWS Panorama API, see [Reboot appliances](api-appliance.md#api-appliance-reboot)\.

+## Reset an appliance<a name="appliance-manage-reset"></a>

+To use an appliance in a different Region or with a different account, you must reset it and reprovision it with a new certificate\.
+Resetting the device applies the most recent required software version and deletes all account data\.

+To start a reset operation, the appliance must be plugged in and powered down\.
+Press and hold both the power and reset buttons for five seconds\.
+When you release the buttons, the status light blinks orange\.
+Wait until the status light blinks green before provisioning or disconnecting the appliance\.

-To fully reset the device and delete all data, press both the power button and the reset button for over 5 seconds\.
-For more information, see [AWS Panorama Appliance buttons and lights](appliance-buttons.md)\.
+You can also reset the appliance software without deleting certificates from the device\.
+For more information, see [Power and reset buttons](appliance-buttons.md#appliance-buttons-reset)\.